At Lily Jackson Hair & Make Up our health philosophy is simple – less chemicals not more.

 We are however highlighting the fact that despite all the “plant based” and naturally derived claims the brand makes overall, Aveda, just like any other hair colour company, MUST include these types of ingredients as an essential part of a chemical process to change the colour of hair.
 So to this extent, they may be better than a really cheap brand of professional colour, but probably not a lot better than other large brand names in colour such as Schwarzkopf, Loreal, Goldwell and Wella who all offer “healthier colour options”.

 Not organic colour, but as clean as possible please

 At Lily Jackson Hair & Makeup in Darlinghurst, Sydney, we spend a considerable amount of time doing our own research in the area of “organic hair colour” which keeps us informed of innovations and allows us to remain independent of being influenced by any marketing claims.
 We also place a high degree of pressure for our suppliers to be honest and ethical in this area.

 We have used many different product ranges on the quest to finding colour that reduces the chemical load on clients and still delivers outstanding results.
 At this stage, the company that best meets our “less chemicals not more” philosophy is Wella Professionals.
-Wella Professionals Couture Colour Services offers exceptional hair colour results minus the chemical cocktail, which is better for your hair and your health!
+Wella Professionals Colour offers exceptional hair colour results minus the chemical cocktail, which is better for your hair and your health!